shift7-ch/katta-docs/docs/architecture/keycloak.md

 # Keycloak

-## Keycloak Data Model and Katta Server Backend to Keycloak Sync
+## Keycloak Data Model and Katta Server to Keycloak Sync

 Upstream (Cryptomator Hub) uses realm roles for controlling access to backend services.
 Currently, there are the `user`, `create-vaults` and `admin` roles.
 These roles must be in the `realm_access.roles` claim of the access token issued by the `cryptomator` and `cryptomatorhub` clients, as it is used to call the backend API.
-The privileged access that the Katta Server Backend needs for the synchronization described below does not come from a realm role: the backend authenticates as the `cryptomatorhub-system` service account client (`hub.keycloak.system-client-id`), which holds the `realm-management` client roles
+The privileged access that the Katta Server needs for the synchronization described below does not come from a realm role: the backend authenticates as the `cryptomatorhub-system` service account client (`hub.keycloak.system-client-id`), which holds the `realm-management` client roles
 `realm-admin` and `view-system`.
 The client itself is inherited from upstream; Katta additionally grants it the `admin` realm role.
 Therefore, we use client roles added to client scopes instead of realm roles to control storage access to vaults.